 With their conversational skills at the ready, Spanish students have a linguistic passport to explore almost two dozen countries and territories that conduct life in Spanish.
 All Spanish classes incorporate activities that draw on this wealth of cultural and linguistic variety.
 Spanish is learned via immersion through conversing, problem solving, debating, speech making, acting, and composing.
 After completing the third year of Spanish, students are ready to take AP seminars.

 Spanish I and II

-In Spanish I and II, students are encouraged to communicate orally, and, from the beginning of the course, are required to use the language in class.
-The primary textbooks, Bitácora I and II offer an innovative student-centered approach that develops language skills and emphasizes cultural competency.
-This is a highly interactive and multicultural program in which communicating and learning grammar and vocabulary are integrated into a variety of activities that include small group projects, skits, presentations, videos, songs and conversations.
-The text is supplemented with materials including music, film, and internet clips.
-In Spanish I students read a short chapter book and in Spanish II they read three short books.
+In Spanish I and II, students are encouraged to communicate orally and, from the beginning of each course, are required to use the language in class.
+The primary textbooks, Bitácora I and II, offer an innovative, student-centered approach that develops language skills and emphasizes cultural competency.
+Communication skills, grammar, and vocabulary are integrated into a variety of activities that include small group projects, skits, presentations, videos, songs, and conversations.
+The text is supplemented with music, film, and internet clips.
 Both courses introduce students to the varied Spanish-speaking world and acquaint them with different accents, customs, foods, and other cultural practices.

-This AP seminar emphasizes the improvement of listening, speaking, writing, and reading comprehension skills in Spanish.
-Students explore, analyze, and discuss topics related to the Spanish-speaking world, its history, culture, and current events.
+How does the interplay between geography and human relationships shape a place’s culture and language?
+This seminar focuses on the history, society, and traditions of places in the Hispanic world, such as Machu Picchu, México-Tenochtitlán, and Havana’s seafront.
 Class discussions, papers, and oral presentations are based on films, Spanish and Latin American television and radio programs, YouTube clips, daily news, literary extracts, and music.
-An independent project is required at the end of each semester.
-Attendance at cultural events outside of class time is encouraged.
+An independent project is required at the end of each semester and attendance at cultural events outside of class time is encouraged.